 It has been written to provide all the information you need to help you understand how your study is organised, where you can obtain further information and assistance, what you can expect from the unit, and also what we expect from you.

 You should read it thoroughly during the early weeks of your programme.
-If you need to refer back to it at any point you will find a copy within your modules on our online teaching and learning platform.
+If you need to refer back to it at any point you will find a copy within your modules in VITAL.

 KEY CONTACTS

 Directors